sara-venkatraman/sara-venkatraman.github.io/index.md

 <!-- <a href="https://twitter.com/SaraVenkatraman">Twitter</a> &nbsp;&#8226;&nbsp; -->
 </p>

 Welcome!
 I am a Senior Research Associate in Statistics at [Weill Cornell Medical College](https://globalhealth.weill.cornell.edu/who-we-are) in New York City.
-I completed my PhD in Statistics in 2024 at [Cornell University](https://stat.cornell.edu), where I was advised by Professors [Martin Wells](https://stat.cornell.edu/people/faculty/martin-wells) and [Sumanta Basu](http://faculty.bscb.cornell.edu/~basu/).
-My research is broadly in the statistical analysis of temporal and spatial processes, with a particular focus on nonlinear dynamics and estimating systems of differential equations from time series or spatiotemporal data.
-I am also interested in network science as well as applications of statistics to epidemiology and public policy, especially towards the study of social determinants of health.
+I completed my PhD in Statistics in 2024 at [Cornell University](https://stat.cornell.edu), where I was advised by Professors [Martin Wells](https://bowers.cornell.edu/people/martin-t-wells) and [Sumanta Basu](https://sumbose.stat.cornell.edu).
+My research centers on statistical analysis of temporal and spatial processes, with a particular focus on nonlinear dynamics and estimating systems of differential equations from time series and spatiotemporal data.
+I am also interested in network science and numerical analysis, and broadly enjoy using statistics to understand complex social, demographic, and health-related phenomena.

 Previously, I studied statistics at [Yale University](https://statistics.yale.edu) as a master's student and at Cornell as an undergraduate.